1Scientific Research Institute of Heart Surgery and Organ Transplantation

 IRIS 2018 is organized by Center for Postgraduate Education and Research, Bishkek, Kyrgyzstan under patronage of the Journal of Electrocardiology and Heart Vessels and Transplantation with support of Scientific Research Institute of Heart Surgery and Organ Transplantation.

-Faculty of the IRIS Issyk-Kul 2018 consisted of Gulmira Kudaiberdieva Editor-in-Chief, Heart Vessels and Transplantation, Jonatan Lipton - Associate Editor of Heart Vessels and Transplantation, Senior Clinical Lecturer at the University of Tasmania, Australia, Taalaibek Kudaiberdiev – Editor Heart Vessels and transplantation, Scientific Research Institute of Heart Surgery and Organ Transplantation, Center for Postgraduate Education and Research, Bishkek, Kyrgyzstan.
+Faculty of the IRIS Issyk-Kul 2018 consisted of Gulmira Kudaiberdieva Editor-in-Chief, Heart Vessels and Transplantation, Jonathan Lipton - Associate Editor of Heart Vessels and Transplantation, Senior Clinical Lecturer at the University of Tasmania, Australia, Taalaibek Kudaiberdiev – Editor Heart Vessels and transplantation, Scientific Research Institute of Heart Surgery and Organ Transplantation, Center for Postgraduate Education and Research, Bishkek, Kyrgyzstan.

 After welcome ceremony Faculty formed three groups.
 In each group there was a participant who had the experience of the previous school IRIS2017 in Astana and Taraz, Kazakhstan (Zhenisgul Tlegenova, Kairat Nurbekov, Daniyar Cholponbaev); a participant with academic teaching experience (Nurlan Torokeldiev, Kudaibergen Osmonaliev, Adylbek Shadykanov) and a practicing cardiologist (Damirbek Abibillaev, Nuraim Zhakybalieva, Aiperi Toktosunova,).